Symbolist painting: Germanic countries

-The other big name in Swiss painting was Ferdinand Hodler, who evolved from a certain naturalism to a personal style he called "parallelism", characterized by rhythmic schemes in which line, form and color are reproduced repetitively, with simplified and monumental figures.
+The other major figure in Swiss painting was Ferdinand Hodler, whose style developed from naturalism to a personal one he called "parallelism", characterized by rhythmic schemes in which line, form and color are reproduced repetitively, with simplified and monumental figures.
 His works are framed in a semi-abstract space, with isolated figures that seem to be cut out on empty landscapes, in which the influence of Puvis de Chavannes is evident.
 They are stylized, theatrical works, which transcend a strong mysticism, with flat backgrounds in which the medieval influence of Holbein.
-He was also impressed by the work of Velázquez, whom he met on a trip to Madrid in 1878-1879.
-In Paris in 1890-1891 he became acquainted with the work of Puvis de Chavannes, as well as with Blake and Pre-Raphaelitism.
+He was also impressed by the work of Velázquez, whom he met on a trip to Madrid in 1878–1879.
+In Paris in 1890–1891 he became acquainted with the work of Puvis de Chavannes, as well as with Blake and Pre-Raphaelitism.
 His work The Night (1890), although it caused a scandal in Geneva, was well received in the French capital, especially by the Nabis.
 In his work, the human figure personifies ideas, spiritual behaviors, vital rhythms.

 In Austria, the figure of Gustav Klimt stood out.
 He had an academic training, to lead to a personal style that synthesized impressionism, modernism and symbolism.
 He had a preference for mural painting, with an allegorical theme with a tendency towards eroticism, and with a decorative style populated with arabesques, butterfly wings or peacocks, and with a taste for the golden color that gave his works an intense luminosity.
 Son of a goldsmith father, he studied at the School of Applied Arts in Vienna, which explains the intense decorativism of his work.
 His style is also influenced by the Byzantine mosaics of Ravenna, a city he visited in 1903.
 In his work he recreated a fantasy world of strong erotic component, with a classicist composition of ornamental style, where sex and death are intertwined, dealing without taboos sexuality in aspects such as pregnancy, lesbianism or masturbation.
 Klimt's rococo sumptuousness enclosed in the background the multiple concerns that populated his inner world: hope, dream, death, the longing for eternity.
 His major influence early in his career was Hans Makart, an pompier painter fashionable in the 1870s and 1880s, as well as the academicists Gérôme and Boulanger or the neo-Hellenists Leighton and Alma-Tadema.
 He was later influenced by Gustave Moreau, Whistler, Beardsley, Jan Toorop and Franz von Stuck, which led him to abandon academicism.
 He was also influenced by Péladan and the Rosicrucians, especially in terms of sexual absolutism.
 A final point of reference would be Japanese art.
-All this led him to an original combination of symbolism and modernism, which he developed in works such as the ceiling of the Aula Magna of the University of Vienna (1900-1907, destroyed in 1945), Beethoven's Frieze (1902, Österreichische Galerie Belvedere, Vienna), The Three Ages of Woman (1905, National Gallery of Modern Art, Rome), The Kiss (1907-1908, Österreichische Galerie Belvedere, Vienna) and the frieze of the Stoclet Palace (1911, Brussels).
+All this led him to an original combination of symbolism and modernism, which he developed in works such as the ceiling of the Aula Magna of the University of Vienna (1900–1907, destroyed in 1945), Beethoven's Frieze (1902, Österreichische Galerie Belvedere, Vienna), The Three Ages of Woman (1905, National Gallery of Modern Art, Rome), The Kiss (1907–1908, Österreichische Galerie Belvedere, Vienna) and the frieze of the Stoclet Palace (1911, Brussels).